GU-CLASP/language-and-perception/meetings.md

 ### Next

-  * \+\+\+ Yuchen Liang, Chaitanya Ryali, Benjamin Hoover, Saket Navlakha, Leopold Grinberg, Mohammed J Zaki, Dmitry Krotov [Can a Fruit Fly Learn Word Embeddings?](https://arxiv.org/pdf/2101.06887.pdf) (Recommended by Adam, would like to read: Robin, Anna, Adam)

 ### Suggestions

 Please add here any papers (with links) you would like to suggest for the reading group.

+  * \+ Psycholinguistics Meets Continual Learning: Measuring Catastrophic Forgetting in Visual Question Answering.
+Greco, C., Plank, B., Fernández, R., & Bernardi, R. (2019). [paper](https://www.aclweb.org/anthology/P19-1350/) In Proceedings of the 57th Annual Meeting of the Association for Computational Linguistics (pp. 3601–3605).
+Association for Computational Linguistics.
+(Recommended by Nikolai, would like to read: Nikolai)

   * \+ Is it possible for language models to achieve language understanding?
 Christofer Potts (2020) [blog post](https://chrisgpotts.medium.com/is-it-possible-for-language-models-to-achieve-language-understanding-81df45082ee2) (Recommended by Robin, would like to read: Robin)